Man hospitalized in daytime shooting at Mosby Court in Richmond - NewsBreak

 Shortly before 11:44 a.m., police responded to a call for a person shot in the 1900 block of Redd Street in Mosby Court.

-When officers arrived at the scene they found an adult male with an apparent gunshot wound.Victim identified in deadly crash on Charles City Road in Henrico
+When officers arrived at the scene, they heard gunshots in the area.
+The officers soon found an adult male with an apparent gunshot wound.Victim identified in deadly crash on Charles City Road in Henrico

-Police reported that the man was transported to a local hospital for treatment.
+The man was transported to a local hospital for treatment.
+His injuries were considered non-life-threatening.

 The incident occurred just hours after a man was shot and killed in Gilpin Court .